10 Best things to do in Sintra – Complete guide

 best things to do in Sintra

-Gardens and the Palace of Regaleira – one of the things not to be missed in Sintra.
+Gardens and the Palace of Regaleira are two of the things not to be missed in Sintra.

 Palace of Monserrate